RBC Capital's Take on This Canadian Energy Stock

-In a report issued on April 28, Shelby Tucker from RBC Capital maintained a Hold rating on Nextera Energy Partners (NEP), with a price target of $50.00.
-The company’s shares closed last Thursday at $49.65.
+In a report issued on May 1, Scott Hanold from RBC Capital maintained a Hold rating on Southwestern Energy (SWN), with a price target of $3.50.
+The company’s shares closed last Friday at $2.74.

-According to TipRanks.com, Tucker is a 5-star analyst with an average return of 5.5% and a 66.3% success rate.
-Tucker covers the Utilities sector, focusing on stocks such as Public Service Enterprise, American Electric Power, and Pinnacle West Capital.
+According to TipRanks.com, Hanold is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -15.5% and a 31.2% success rate.
+Hanold covers the Utilities sector, focusing on stocks such as Centennial Resource Development, Matador Resources, and Concho Resources.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nextera Energy Partners with a $58.11 average price target, a 18.1% upside from current levels.
-In a report issued on April 15, Morgan Stanley also maintained a Hold rating on the stock with a $53.00 price target.
+Currently, the analyst consensus on Southwestern Energy is a Hold with an average price target of $2.09, which is a -30.3% downside from current levels.
+In a report issued on April 24, SunTrust Robinson also maintained a Hold rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>